yegor256/blog/_posts/2017/jul/2017-07-25-my-favorite-websites.md

 and [Twitter](http://www.twitter.com)
 are the social networks I'm spamming regularly.
 They are far from being perfect, but they totally dominate the market.
-I was using these guys, but they seem to be <del>dead</del> less popular now:
+I was using these guys, but they seem to be ~~dead~~ less popular now:
 LinkedIn, Google+.

 <img src="/images/2017/07/sites-amazon.jpg" class="env-ico" alt="icon"/><br/>